escalibore/mySqlGrid/README.md

 # mySqlGrid
-A powerful yet easy to use Ajax datagrid for PHP/MySQL
+A powerful and easy to use Ajax data grid for PHP/MySQL

 Demo: http://mysqlgrid.com/demo/demo1.php

-MySqlGrid lets you easily create a sortable, searchable, and paginated data grid from ANY valid MySQL SELECT statement.
-Each column will automatically have an input field in which a substring can be entered to filter the results.
-If the user selects the drop-down icon for a column MySqlGrid dynamically builds an html select element from the unique values for that column.
+MySqlGrid lets you quickly create sortable, searchable, and paginated data grids from *ANY* MySQL SELECT statement including multi-table joins.

+* Automatically creates input fields in which a substring can be entered to filter the results.
+* Automatically creates dynamically generated drop-down selects.
+* Detects date fields and automatically provides icon activated pop-up dialogs so users can enter date filters.
+* Optionally add controls to edit, view, or delete rows.

-I created mySqlGrid with a focus on security, reliability, and simplicity.
-The learning curve is very minimal, provided you understand your database and SQL.
-Once you have a valid SQL query, you are minutes away from providing a flexible and beautiful data grid that will allow your users to quickly find the information they need.
+MySqlGrid was created with a focus on security, reliability, and simplicity.
+The learning curve is very minimal.
+Once you have a valid SQL query, you are minutes away from providing a flexible and beautiful datagrid that will allow your users to quickly find the information they need.

 To use mySqlGrid follow these steps:<br>
 1. Copy directory "mysqlgrid" to a directory on your web server.<br>